Election in Christianity: In the New Testament

 The New Testament transfers the meaning of the term from its connection with the people of Israel to the members of the body of Christ (Christian church), either militant on earth or triumphant in heaven.

-Based on the statements of Jesus Christ that one should, "enter in at the narrow gate, for wide is the gate, and broad is the way, that leads to destruction, and many there are that go in thereat.
+Based on the statement of Jesus Christ that one should, "enter in at the narrow gate, for wide is the gate, and broad is the way, that leads to destruction, and many there are that go in thereat.
 How narrow is the gate and strait the way that leads to life, and few there are that find it," (Matt.
-7:13,14) and that ".. many are called, but few chosen."
-(Mark 20:16) many have inferred that there are very few elect, who are saved.
+7:13,14) many have inferred that there are very few elect, who are saved.
 However the number of the elect is generally an open question with no conclusive answer, as evidenced by the fact that there is no Catholic dogma concerning the matter.